 Most of us know we should be drinking water.
 After all, it accounts for 50–60% of an adult’s body composition.
 We lose water even when we’re at rest, through functions such as breathing and perspiration.
-Certain factors, from age to activity level, amp up our need for water even further.
-(More on those in a minute.)
+Certain factors—from age to activity level—amp up our need for water even further.

-The question is: how much water do we really need to drink?
-Many of us were taught to drink 6-8 glasses a day.
+The question is: How much water do we really need to drink?
+Many of us were taught to drink 8 glasses a day.
 Or, maybe you’ve heard that it’s best to “chain sip” water throughout the day, regardless of thirst or other variables.
-In reality, our water needs are far more nuanced: there’s no one-size-fits-all recommendation for how much water to drink, and the number of glasses you need is specific to you.
+In reality, our water needs are far more varied: There’s no one-size-fits-all recommendation for how much water to drink, and the number of glasses you need is specific to you.

 - Activity level.
 During physical exertion, the body loses water through sweat.
 The more you perspire, the more water you’ll need to make up for fluid losses.

 - Pregnancy status.
-People who are pregnant need more water than those who aren't, to support foetal development.
-Interesting fact: the body composition of a newborn is about 75% water, higher than that of a mature adult.
+People who are pregnant need more water than those who aren't, to support fetal development.
+Interesting fact: The body composition of a newborn is about 75% water—higher than that of a mature adult.

 - Medications.
-Drugs that treat particular conditions may increase the body’s urine output, an effect that can increase daily water needs.
+Medications that treat particular conditions may increase the body’s urine output, an effect that can increase daily water needs.

 - Age.
-With age, the body develops a reduced capacity to store and conserve water, which may also increase the need to consume H2O.
+With age, the body develops a reduced capacity to store and conserve water, which may also increase the need to consume water.

 - Season and climate.
 Exposure to hot weather increases fluid losses from sweat, which means more water is needed to replenish lost stores.

 - Conditions that cause sweating.
 All forms of perspiration—not just heat-included sweating—amp up the body’s fluid requirements.
 Menopausal hot flashes and conditions such as hyperhidrosis are common causes of excessive sweating.